 Bee, Butterfly and Bird Garden

 The Waite Arboretum not only hosts a 5-star Bee Hotel, but now it offers further accommodation: a BB & B!
-A new habitat garden that started with the idea of providing our native bees, butterflies, birds and other creatures that inhabit the Arboretum grounds with a good place that provides all-year-round food, plants, and shelter.
+A new habitat garden that provides our native bees, butterflies, birds and multiple other creatures that inhabit the arboretum grounds, a beautiful place with flowers and plants, for food and shelter all-year-round.

 The main goal of this project is to enhance the biodiversity in the Waite Arboretum.
-The first habitat garden has been established as a model to learn from and based on the results, replicate it in another site within the Arboretum.
+The first habitat garden has been established as a model to learn from and replicate it, in the future, in different arboretum areas.

-The area hasn't been mulched except for the outskirt of the garden-bed, as certain insects and especially some native bees and wasps rely on bare ground to dig their homes or just go foraging.
-The site has some shady pockets and receives a daily dose of leaves from the trees in the vicinity that allow little creatures to find shelter too.
+The habitat garden is an organic corridor that covers 300 m2 and hosts 370 plants form 29 species.
+It remains unmulched, as certain insects and especially some native bees and wasps rely on bare ground to dig their homes or just go foraging.
+The site receives a daily dose of leaves from the trees in the vicinity that allows little creatures to find shelter too.

 With a small team of volunteers and university students, the BB & B is maintained free of weeds and the plants watered (until establishment).